Phileine Says Sorry

 Phileine Says Sorry (Phileine zegt sorry) is a 2003 Dutch romantic comedy written and directed by Robert Jan Westdijk and stars Kim van Kooten, Michiel Huisman, Hadewych Minis and Tara Elders.
 It is based on the novel of the same name by Ronald Giphart.
-The story follows Phileine who goes after her boyfriend who travels to New York for an theater production.
+The story follows Phileine who goes after her boyfriend who travels to New York for a theater production.

 Plot

 The story is about Phileine (Kim van Kooten) and her actor boyfriend Max (Michiel Huisman).
 He goes to New York City to improve his acting skills.
 Later on, without Max knowing it, Phileine also travels to New York.

 On the plane, she meets an American couple, Fabian and Lena, who offer to bring her to Max's house.
 Fabian gives Phileine his phone number to call him during her stay for a tour.
 Inside Max's house, Phileine meets his friends: the bespectacled Jules, the sick Leonard, the Flemish Gulpje, the terrible Joanna and weatherman LT (Louis Theodore).
 That same evening, a welcome party is held, but because of all the new impressions, drinks, and fatigue, Phileine goes to bed early.

 In the morning, she finds a note from Max that he had to leave early for rehearsal but that the two of them will have dinner together in the evening.
 Phileine goes to the living room and meets Gulpje.
 Soon, they decide to be best friends and have lunch.
 After lunch, Phileine calls Fabian for a tour.
 During that tour, Fabian gets a little bit too personal so she reminds him that he has a wife.

 Max can not make it to diner because his rehearsal runs out.
 Phileine spends that night with the friends of Max.
 Together with Gulpje, she stirs the group up because they both like to joke around at the expense of others.

 On day two, Phileine attends the premiere of Romeo and Juliet.
 The play shows the sexual side of society, so it is played naked and shows sex and masturbation scenes.
 Part of the audience is so shocked that after the break, they call out their displeasure and leave the theater.
 Phileine is astonished but remains still in her seat until the end.

 At the after party, she tries to obtain explanations about what had happened on stage.
 She asks Max and the director Reginald, but neither gives her an answer.
 She quarrels with Max but settles the matter later in a pub.
 The next day, she goes with Gulpje to the restaurant where the scene from “When Harry Met Sally" was filmed.
 Phileine and Gulpje get the attention of two men and they invite them to their table.
 They want to show off their tricks and begin gently with panting and moaning.
 Initially the men find it funny, but when Phileine and Gulpje start screaming, the whole thing gets embarrassing and they run out the restaurant.